How Much Deposit Do You Need to Buy a House?

 3. Some professions get LMI waivers

-Doctors, lawyers, accountants, and some other professionals can borrow 90% without LMI from certain lenders.
+Doctors, lawyers, accountants, and some other professionals borrow 90% without LMI from certain lenders.

 Set up a house deposit saver, auto-transfer on payday, and track every dollar towards your goal.
 Sign up and get $10 free.